RaviTeja110820/aws/Build and Deploy on Tomcat Server/Readme.md

 7. now go to browser and type ipaddress/8090/devopsweb then you will see your java application page, thats it done.
    ![Devopsweb page](./images/devopswebpage.jpg)

+8. To trigger the pipeline automatically when you commit and push code. follow this link - https://github.com/RaviTeja110820/aws/tree/Devops-Projects/Run%20Infra%20as%20Code%20with%20Jenkins  and see for trigger job